 Security of your data is an absolute priority to us.
 It’s a guiding beacon that we follow strictly when shaping the power and features of Nfield, and we make a great effort to assure that both our team and our software solutions comply with the strongest security measures.
 Learn more about the things we do to keep your data safe.

 Microsoft – Nfield runs on Microsoft Azure, the highly secured cloud known for its flawless, trusted performance, extensive data storage, and reliability.
 Microsoft’s engineers work 24/7 to protect the cloud, scale its powers, and administer other services which run on the Azure such as Xbox, Office365 or Hotmail.https://azure.microsoft.comNIPO security – we maintain a strong security policy to ensure that your data and our products are safeguarded round the clock.
 Independent security experts scrutinize our security procedures every year to evaluate our tools, processes and people.
 The ISO 27001:2013 certification measures are followed strictly by every wire connection and person in the company.
-As a matter of course, only a small team of the NIPO specialists has access to the Nfield infrastructure.GDPR compliance – Nfield is fully compliant with GDPR, enabling users to take care of consent management and other important privacy requirements.
+As a matter of course, only a small team of the NIPO specialists has access to the Nfield infrastructure.GDPR – Nfield controls align with GDPR laws and regulations, enabling users to take care of consent management and other important privacy requirements.
 Contact our team at firstname.lastname@example.org for further information.